fleetdm/fleet/docs/Using-Fleet/fleetd.md

 #### Fleetd osquery result and status logs

-If the `logger_path` configuration is set to `filesystem`, Orbit will store osquery's "result" and "status" logs to the following directories:
+If the `logger_path` configuration is set to `filesystem`, Fleetd will store osquery's "result" and "status" logs to the following directories:
   - Windows: C:\Program Files\Orbit\osquery_log
   - macOS: /opt/orbit/osquery_log